 Thanks to Simon Marlow, compact normal forms will be shipping with GHC 8.2; see the Haddock for the actual API we provide.
 The API documentation differs slightly from the paper in a few ways:

-1. Most functions are prefixed by compact,
+- Most functions are prefixed by

-2. There are variants of functions which preserve sharing and which don't prefer sharing (most of the benchmarks in the paper were done with the no-sharing variant, which is a bit faster),
+, - There are variants of functions which preserve sharing and which don't prefer sharing (most of the benchmarks in the paper were done with the no-sharing variant, which is a bit faster),

-4. You can specify a default block size for compact regions.
+type class, and error at runtime if you attempt to serialize a data structure which is not serializable, and - You can specify a default block size for compact regions.
 The larger the block size, the more continuity you have, but also the more space that is wasted.

 Errata